 Width: 425 mm

-The Glide is the latest top end ski from Fenn designed for the top end paddler.
-Itís quick but a bit twitchier than the standard Elite.
+The Glide is a top end ski designed for the top end paddler.
+Itís the fastest Fenn ski in flat water, but in messy conditions a bit twitchier than the standard Elite.

 Length: 6.44 metres